OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 * Maintainers use [Better Code Hub](https://bettercodehub.com) to receive a set of proposed prioritized refactoring candidates.
 They then create from them GitHub issues labelled 'SpringCleaning'.
 [GitHub help on creating and editing labels is here](https://help.github.com/articles/creating-and-editing-labels-for-issues-and-pull-requests/)

 * Contributors search [these issues](https://github.com/issues?utf8=✓&q=is%3Aopen+label%3Aspringcleaning), pick them up and follow the normal [GitHub flow](https://guides.github.com/introduction/flow/) that they are used to.
-Creating a Pull Request against the base of the Parent when they are ready.
+They create a Pull Request against the base of the Parent when they are ready.

-* Maintainers can integrate the Better Code Hub Pull Request analysis in their continuous integration and only merge the refactoring if they're happy with it.
+* Maintainers can integrate the Better Code Hub webhook and only merge the refactoring if they're happy with it.

 # Getting started